trendmicro/terraform-provider-conformity/docs/guides/azure/azure_active_directory/azure_active_directory_create.md

 ---
-page_title: "Azure Active Directory Guide"
+page_title: "Create an Azure Active Directory"
 subcategory: "Azure"
 description: |-
-  Provides instruction on how to create an Azure Active Directory
+  Provides instruction on how to create an Azure Active Directory.
 ---

-# How To create an Azure Active Directory on a local machine
+# How To Create  an Azure Active Directory
-Provides instruction on how to create an  Azure Active Directory using Terraform.
+Provides instruction on how to create an create an Azure Active Directory..

 ## Things needed:
-1. name,directoryId,applicationId and applicationKey
+1. Conformity API Key
-2. Conformity API Key
+2. name,directory_id,application_id,application_key

 #### Step 1